quicwg/load-balancers/draft-duke-quic-load-balancers.md

 mapping, and therefore does not address these concerns.
 It exists to allow consistent CID encoding for compatibility across a network infrastructure.
-Servers that are running the Plaintext CID algorithm SHOULD only use it to generate new CIDs for the Server Initial Packet, and SHOULD NOT send CIDs in QUIC NEW_CONNECTION_ID frames.
+Servers that are running the Plaintext CID algorithm SHOULD only use it to generate new CIDs for the Server Initial Packet and SHOULD NOT send CIDs in QUIC NEW_CONNECTION_ID frames.
 Doing so might falsely suggest to the client that said CIDs were generated in a secure fashion.